 Again you can learn all about how to use Pinterest to grow your blog traffic in this affordable course.

-Another blogging task I am trying to get better at every week is looking at my blog vision and seeing what images I might need that week for new content.
+My weekly blogging schedule also includes bulk photography.
+This is a task I am trying to get better by looking at my blog vision and seeing what images I might need that week for new content.
 Then I try to pick a day once a week to take all the photos I need.
 This helps content creation run smoothly throughout the week.

 Usually once a week I will pitch to brands for potential sponsorships and/or PR.

 Ideally I try to write 1-2 new blog posts a week.
 Sometimes if I’m felling inspired I’ll write more than that!
 That usually allows me to have a head start on the following week.
 OR if I get a random burst of inspiration I’ll write a 3,000+ word blog post in 3 hours like I did my last blog post.
 The best content is created when you are feeling inspired.

 ***note: I try my best to stick to a schedule with my blog content but life does get in the way.
 If you have a solid content marketing strategy and you are consistently showing up across your social media platform, your audience won’t go anywhere.
 But you NEED a solid content marketing strategy.

 I know Instagram giveaways are very controversial in the blogging/influencer community.
 I get it.
 If you know me I have a love/hate relationship with Instagram.
 When I first started my Instagram I was growing pretty regularly and then my account was at a stand still.

 I couldn’t reach 10,000 and I tried REALLY damn hard.
 It was a huge goal of mine and I really wanted to hit it.
 I tried EVERYTHING the “experts” suggested.
 I switched up my hashtags, I looked at my posting times, I made engaging captions, tried a curated Instagram feed, played on my Instagram stories, and nothing worked.